digitaldias/techcasestudies/_posts/2016-10-07-SkyAlert_English-Version.md

 ## Architecture ##

-This architecture diagram represents the three main logical blocks of the solution where the “Device connectivity” layer shows how user devices connect to Azure Services such as IoT Hub and Event Hub.
-The “Data processing” layer represents all the logical components to process, store, analyze, and manage data.
-And the “Presentation layer” shows dashboards and control panels for device monitoring, device management, telemetry data, and general user information.
+This architecture diagram represents the three main logical blocks of the solution, where the **device connectivity** layer shows how user devices connect to Azure services such as [IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and [Event Hubs](https://azure.microsoft.com/en-us/services/event-hubs/).
+The **data processing** layer represents all the logical components to process, store, analyze, and manage data.
+And the **presentation** layer shows dashboards and control panels for device monitoring, device management, telemetry data, and general user information.

 ![Architecture]({{ site.baseurl }}/images/Architecture.png)